Pet Helpers - Services

 In these situations, treatment can be lifesaving, but can often come at a high cost.
 Pet owners facing financial hardship are all too aware of the limited options available if their pet becomes injured or sick.
 This is an agonizing experience, and too often people are forced to relinquish their dogs to local animal services in order to ensure they receive the veterinary care they need.
 The result is a heartbreaking separation of beloved pet from their person, and another pet entering the shelter system.

 Levi’s Legacy is Pet Helpers way to ensure that responsible pet guardians have care within their reach.
-Levi’s Legacy will provide needed financial assistance to pet owners when their pet is facing an illness or possible medical emergency, and the family is unable to afford veterinary care on their own.
-Levi’s Legacy will provide grants up to $250* towards medical treatment with additional funds awarded on a case-by-case basis (certain exclusions apply).
+Levi’s Legacy will provide needed financial assistance to pet owners within the Lowcountry, when their pet is facing an illness or possible medical emergency, and the family is unable to afford veterinary care on their own.
+Levi’s Legacy will provide grants of $250 or more towards medical treatment on a case-by-case basis (certain exclusions apply).
 Grants are awarded based on availability of funds.
+Grants are issued directly to the veterinarian.
+Grants may not be applied for previous veterinary costs or bills.

 If your pet is facing an illness or medical emergency, seek medical attention immediately.
 If you are unable to afford treatment without help, call the Pet Helpers Adoption Center and Spay/Neuter clinic at 843-795-1110.